Philosophy and Christian Context of the Crusades

 Geo-politics in 11th and 12th century Francia

-Templars in Switserland - then and now
+Templars in Switzerland - then and now

 Templar locations in France pinpointed

-Therefore, TemplarsNow has started a project which will pinpoint the geographical location of Templar sites in France.
-TemplarsNow has earlier done a similar job for The Netherlands, Belgium and Luxembourg.
+TemplarsNow runs a project which pinpoints the geographical location of Templar sites in France.
+TemplarsNow has

 Reliable books on the Crusades